 - You can not control the weather

-- There’s control whether or not you exercise today
+- There’s control over whether or not you exercise today

 - You can choose to start your own business

 - You can not control whether or not you get fired tomorrow (you can influence it but not control it)

-Like the game Plinko on The Price Is Right you can play the odds of the chip landing where you want it to by dropping it in a specific location but ultimately it will be random.
+Like the game Plinko on The Price Is Right you can play the odds of the chip landing where you want it to be dropping it in a specific location but ultimately it will be random.
 In your life, you can limit the chance of chronic disease and obesity by eating real food and exercising consistently.